citp/privacy-policy-historical/t/tu/tup/tupalo.net.md

 ## What Information We Collect

 Tupalo collects information based on content submitted by users, such as full name and email address.
 Tupalo does not sell or share your email address with any third party companies or lists.
+By default, when you sign up for an account on Tupalo, we opt you in to receive emails from Tupalo, business owners and other Tupalo users.
 Email addresses are only displayed to the owning registered user when they are logged in and viewing their own profile.
 Never will Tupalo display your email address to another user visiting your profile, even when a mutually agreed friendship is present.

 Tupalo also collects user-submitted information such as city, state, zip and country.
 Your default location, entered as City and Country, is shared publicly via your personal profile by default, but can be disabled by editing your profile.

 Tupalo also collects user-submitted photos, reviews and ratings of businesses and Service providers.
 This user-submitted information is public by default and accessible to all users of Tupalo.

-Some information is collected while not informing the user.
-Information such as browser-related information, IP addresses, referral URL, time-stamp and entry/exit pages are such information.
-This information is logged and only for internal use.
-This information will never be shared or sold to a third party.
+We use third-party advertising companies to serve ads and collect information when users visit our site.
+These companies may use information (not including your name, address, email address or telephone number) about your visits to this and other websites in order to provide advertisements on our site, other websites and other forms of media about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, please visit: <http://www.networkadvertising.org/managing/opt_out.asp>.

 **Google Adsense / Doubleclick DART**